 The main issue for home health agencies will be the need to establish guidelines for the monitoring and management of patients on anticoagulant therapy, says Angood.
 "The agency will need to define the management process, establish protocols for baseline and ongoing monitors, and define the process for identification of problems and solutions to those problems," he says.
 The key to continuous compliance will be staff and patient education, he adds.

 Requirement 3E is the only new addition to The Joint Commission National Patient Safety Goals for home health programs for a reason, Angood points out.
 "We are aware that new goals or new requirements create a need for our accredited organizations to re-evaluate systems and procedures," he says.
-"Our field review demonstrates that organizations are getting up-to-speed on the goals, so we eased off on the number of new goals that organizations must address in 2008."
+"Our field review demonstrates that organizations are coming up to speed on the goals, so we eased off on the number of new goals that organizations must address in 2008."

 1. Food and Drug Administration.
 "Medication errors."
 Accessed at www.fda.gov/cder/handbook/mederror.htm.

 For more information about meeting the anticoagulation therapy requirements of National Patient Safety Goal 3, contact: